ImpowerGames/impower/client/resources/docs/terms.md

 - Violating copyright, trademark or other intellectual property or other legal rights of others by posting content without permission to distribute such content;

-- Hacking, maliciously manipulating, or misrepresenting impower.games’s interface in any way;
+- Hacking, maliciously manipulating, or misrepresenting Impower Games’s interface in any way;

 - Creating a false identity for the purpose or effect of misleading others; or